Jopp-gh/Obsidian-Dune84/Wiki/Profile.md

 # Profile
 ### Phone
-you can change your vault name to an icon.
+swap your vault name with an icon.

 <br>